AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 >[!CONTEXTUALHELP]
 >id="platform_destinations_liveramp_distribution_roku_representative-email"
 >title="Roku account representative email address"
 >abstract="Enter the email address of your Roku account representative.
+This address is used to send taxonomy updates.
 To enter multiple addresses, separate them by commas."

 To configure details for the destination, fill in the required and optional fields below.
 An asterisk next to a field in the UI indicates that the field is required.